This is an ongoing and growing list of common questions on GoPro's HERO6 Black.

 Yes.
 It’s rated to be waterproof down to 33 feet (10 meters) without a separate housing.

 For greater depths, you can put it in a dive housing that GoPro calls the SuperSuit which is rated down to 196 feet (60 meters).
+(Note that this is different to the newer Protective Housing for the HERO8 Black–they’re a different shape and are not interchangeable.

 No. Wifi signals can’t penetrate through any significant amount of water, so you can’t control the camera wireless underwater.
 There is a way to use a cable to control the camera remote underwater–you can find more details on that here.